Sometimes people with diabetes have hypoglycemia without realising. This is called hypoglycemia unawareness.

-How to prevent hypoglycemia unawareness?
+What to do about hypoglycemia unawareness?

-2.Eat regularly and have fixed servings to prevent hypoglycemia from delayed intake or insufficient intake.
+- Eat regularly and eat consistent portion sizes to prevent hypoglycemia occuring due to delayed or insufficient food intake.

-3.Discuss a meal plan with a nutritionist.
+- Discuss a meal plan with a nutritionist.

 - Set an A1C target value with your doctor.
 Low A1C targets have a higher chance of leading to hypoglycemia.

 |Source |||American Diabetes Association|